yichaozeng/cophy_ABC/README.md

     <img src=images/img_beetle.png width="800">
 </div>

 To perform the ABC for this real cophylogenetic dataset with the simulations that we generated in the last step, specify your `folder_id` (you can have multiple of them corresponding to different assumptions or prior distributions) on Lines 22 & 23 in `R/beetle_data_analyses.R`.
 Then, run `R/beetle_data_analyses.R`.
 The parameter estimates will be stored in `cophy_ABC_results/real_para_est.rds`.
-Visualizations of parameter estimates and posterior predictive checks will be stored in `cophy_ABC_results/beetle_results.pdf`, with examples provided below ($\epsilon_H$ and $\epsilon_S$ are assumed to 0.3, the line represents the real data, and the dots represent the accepted simulations in the posterior predictive checks panels):
+Visualizations of parameter estimates and posterior predictive checks will be stored in `cophy_ABC_results/beetle_results.pdf`, with examples provided below ($\epsilon_H$ and $\epsilon_S$ are assumed to 0.3, the lines represent the real data, and the dots represent the accepted simulations in the posterior predictive checks panels):

 <div align="center">
     <img src=images/img1.png width="800">